Jack-Dane/wordle-solver/README.md

 2. Change into the created directory `cd wordle-solver`
 3. Create a new virtual environment for the project `python3 -m venv venv`
 4. Use the new created virtual environment `source venv/bin/activate`
-5. Install the setup.py file `python3 setup.py install`
+5. Install the relevant packages `pip install -e .`

 ## How to run
 There are two modes which can be run, one mode is a cheat mode which will get the correct